 Another possible reason for a houseplant dropping its leaves is a nutrient deficiency.

-Plants need a balanced supply of nutrients to grow and thrive, and when they don’t get enough of certain essential nutrients, their leaves will start to yellow and fall off.
+Plants need a balanced supply of nutrients to grow and thrive, and when they don't get enough of certain essential nutrients, their leaves will start turning yellow and fall off.
+Here's more on why your houseplants leaves may be turning yellow.

 Pests can also cause a houseplant to drop its leaves.